Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

-\begin{thm}[\cite{RS88}] An \emph{index triple} of $S$ exists, which is a triple $(N,N_-,N_+)$ such that: $(N,N_-)$ is an index pair of $S$ in the forward flow, $(N,N_+)$ is an index pair of $S$ in the reverse flow, $N$ is a smooth $n$-manifold with non-empty boundary, and $\partial N$ decomposes as $N_-\cup N_+$ where $N_-$ and $N_+$ are smooth $(n-1)$-manifolds with common (possibly empty) boundary. \end{thm}
+Since the Conley index is independent of the choice of index pair, we wish to know that we may choose nice index pairs for applications.
+An \emph{index triple} of $S$ is a triple $(N,N_-,N_+)$ such that: $(N,N_-)$ is an index pair of $S$ in the forward flow, $(N,N_+)$ is an index pair of $S$ in the reverse flow, $N$ is a smooth $n$-manifold with non-empty boundary, and $\partial N$ decomposes as $N_-\cup N_+$, where $N_-$ and $N_+$ are smooth $(n-1)$-manifolds with common (possibly empty) boundary.
+A proof of the following theorem can be extracted from the explicit construction of the Conley index in the proof of \cite[Theorem 5.4]{RS88}.